-What is Business Information Modelling (BIM)?
+What is Business Information Modelling?

-In a nutshell, Business Information Modelling is changing the way buildings and wider infrastructure are planned and developed.
+In a nutshell, Business Information Modelling has changed the way buildings and wider infrastructure are planned and developed.
 From design through to execution and maintenance, advanced BIM solutions take raw data and turn it into valuable, actionable information that can help deliver value during every stage of the construction process.
 With advanced planning, BIM can predict potential outcomes of various processes during development.
 This foresight makes construction safer and more reliable.

-- 33% reduction in construction costs and lifespan maintenance
+33% reduction in construction costs and lifespan maintenance

-- 50% reduction in overall time, from inception to completion
+50% reduction in overall time, from inception to completion

-- 50% reduction in greenhouse gas emissions in the built environment
+50% reduction in greenhouse gas emissions in the built environment

-- 50% reduction in trade gap between exports and imports for materials
+50% reduction in trade gap between exports and imports for materials

-How does Business Information Modelling (BIM) work?
+How does Business Information Modelling work?

-What really sets BIM apart from existing methods, is that any changes that are made to these drawings can be easily integrated back into the 3D model without the need for further editing, saving a lot of time and resource.
+What really sets BIM apart from other methods, is that any changes that are made to these drawings can be easily integrated back into the 3D model without the need for further editing, saving a lot of time and resource.
 As well as saving time, this enables potential problems with designs to be identified quickly and reduces the margin for error.